Exercise - Create a quantum random number generator

 Completed

-In this section, you implement the second phase of your quantum random number generator: combining multiple random bits to form a larger number to use as a valid and secure password.
-This phase builds on the random bit generator that you already created.
-You'll need to write some classical code for this phase.
+In this unit, you implement the second phase of your quantum random number generator: combining multiple random bits to form a larger random number.
+This phase builds on the random bit generator you already created in the previous unit.

 Define the random number generator logic

-Before we continue, let's outline what the logic of a random number generator should be, provided we have a random bit generator:
+Let's outline what the logic of a random number generator should be, provided the random bit generator built in the previous unit:

 1. Define max as the maximum number you want to generate.

-2. Define the number of random bits that you need to generate.
-This is done by calculating how many bits, nBits, we need to express integers up to max.
+2. Define the number of random bits you need to generate by calculating how many bits, nBits, you need to express integers up to max.

 3. Generate a random bit string that's nBits in length.